Fakamoto/blog/docs/posts/testgorilla.md

 ![First Answer](media/testgorilla_answer1.png)

-The question wasn’t related to the technologies or tools I work with, nor did it have anything to do with the job description.
+The question wasn't related to the technologies or tools I work with, nor did it have anything to do with the job description.
 It was a poor choice of questions because they assumed Machine Learning and Applied AI with LLMs are the same, but they are actually very different fields.

-I didn’t know the answer to this question, and I encountered several other questions centered around classic ML concepts that weren’t relevant to my expertise.
-After failing the test, I decided that I wasn’t going to let outdated evaluations like this be the reason I got rejected—especially when applying for an **AI DEVELOPER ROLE** in the AI era.
+I didn't know the answer to this question, and I encountered several other questions centered around classic ML concepts that weren't relevant to my expertise.
+After failing the test, I decided that I wasn't going to let outdated evaluations like this be the reason I got rejected—especially when applying for an **AI DEVELOPER ROLE** in the AI era.

 So, I decided to get creative and build something: